TM4C123G LaunchPad - 7 Segment LED Interface

 - Repeat from step 3 to 8.

 At low frequency of alternating digits, the display will appear to be flickering.
-To eliminate the flickering display, each digit should be turned on and off at least 60 times each second.
+To eliminate the flickering display, each digit should be turned on and off at least 60 times per second.

 Notice in the above figure, a single pin is used to select each digit.
-That means if we want 4 digits we must use a total of 12 pins.
-That is 8 pins for the segments a through g, decimal point, and 4 pins to select each digit.
+That means for 4-digits we have used a total of 12 pins i.e, 8 pins for the segments a through g, decimal point, and 4 pins to select each digit.